 - The lifestyle recommendations for reducing cancer risk are consistent with guidelines for heart disease and diabetes prevention, as well as for general good health

-Maintaining a healthy weight, regular physical activity and good nutrition can help prevent cancer.
+Maintaining a healthy weight, regular physical activity, good nutrition and limiting alcohol consumption can help prevent cancer.